obzenner/back-marion-play/README.md

 - We have set up Google Hangouts to work with sound when watching videos.
 - We have agreed to be open-minded about how we will create API endpoints for the app depending on how the tutorial goes.
 The available options are http://deployd.com/ and a Play app.
 It would be great to see an implementation of 1 or 2 API endpoints using Scala with commentary.

-Next time: Watch as much as we can and note the merits and demerits of the approach used in this course.
+**Next time:** Watch and implement as much as we can and note the merits and demerits of the approach used in this course.